-4. Do the regulations prohibit private health insurance companies from paying a provider who does not participate in the MA program and has not completed the process of obtaining a license within the 90 days following promulgation of the regulations?
+2. Do the regulations prohibit private health insurance companies from paying a provider who does not participate in the MA program and has not completed the process of obtaining a license within the 90 days following promulgation of the regulations?

 Although the IBHS regulations require all providers of IBHS to obtain an IBHS license, the IBHS regulations do not regulate payment outside of the MA program.
-If there are outstanding items noted during a licensing visit, the Department may choose to issue a provisional license.

-5. Can an agency submit claims for IBHS if the agency is not yet licensed?
+3. Can an agency submit claims for IBHS if the agency is not yet licensed?